Juillet 2024

 The end was very near.
 Soon after we were down in the bedroom, having a great laugh as Caleb pulled out all his padding.
 And then Tyler got serious about the identities of Jon and I. Jon came down carrying Julian and Alec was running around too.
 "Who is your dad?"
 Tyler asked Julian.
 By a stroke of fortune Julian was wise to the situation and he poked Jon.
 Tyler wasn't convinced.
 In the end he played off a voice message of mine from a few weeks back and nailed it.
 Game over!

 After the small boys were in bed, we hung out in the living room getting acquainted with our new guy.
 As I've said before, I'm not good at describing people I hardly know, but I can do a short description.
-Tyler Friesen: 20 years old, tall with blond hair and blue eyes, a megawatt smile, amiable and chill.
+Tyler Friesen: 20 years old, tall with blond hair and gray eyes, a megawatt smile, amiable and chill.
 (On the 16 Personalities test, he's a "Consul," an ESFJ-T, for your info.)

 Bienvenue à Montréal!